gyorilab/emmaa/doc/reports/askee_month10_report.rst

 ASKE-E Month 10 Milestone Report
 ================================

 Dynamical model analysis
 ------------------------

+We made several developments that significantly extend the ways in which EMMAA models can be analyzed using simulation.

 Extended automated assembly for model simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+As described previously, EMMAA contains models built using several different
+approaches ranging from small human-defined models written in simple English to
+large fully automatically assembled models from up to hundreds of thousands
+of publications.
+There is a special set of challenges associated with models
+build automatically from source knowledge as follows:
+- Several EMMAA models are very large, making simulation impractical.
+- EMMAA models that are automatically assembled from literature and
+  pathway databases can by default include "bypass edges", i.e., relationships
+  that are reported in some source which are not direct physical interactions
+  but indirect effects.
+- There are complicated redundancies at the level of individual mechanisms,
+  for instance a model can simultaneously contain "A activates B", and
+  "A phosphorylates B", without an explicit relationship between the two.
+  This can create inconsistent "parallel" pathways over different states
+  of B.
+- Models that include text mining output are naturally subject to some amoun
+  of incorrect information due to various random and systematic errors.
+- Any mechanisms not explicitly stated in text (or in pathway databases) are
+  not represented.
+One common set of mechanisms are "reverse effects".
+For
+  instance, there may be several known mechanisms for the positive regulation
+  of the amount of a given protein, but no explicit mention of proteins
+  naturally degrading.

+To address these challenges, we have developed a number of assembly procedures
+and implemented support for running an additional assembly pipeline consisting
+of these steps for EMMAA models, specifically to support dynamical simulation.
+Similar to the generic knowledge assembly pipeline that is applied to
+each EMMAA model, these assembly steps are still applied at the
+knowledge/statement level before generating a rule-base dynamical model
+from the statements using the PySB model assembler.

+To demonstrate this, we chose The Ras Machine model and configured
+an extended assembly pipeline with the following steps:
+- Filter out complex formation statements, since they can lead to unconstrained
+  polymerization unless additional conditions are supplied.
+- Filter to statements that are known to be direct, either based on annotations
+  from pathway databases or determined from linguistic cues during text mining.
+- Filter to high-confidence statement that have belief score > 0.95.
+- Filter to the most specific version of statements in case a statement appears
+  at multiple refinement levels.
+- Filter strictly to genes in the Ras pathway (which are also the prior search
+  terms around which The Ras Machine is built).
+- Apply a set of semantic filters: filter phosphorylations to ones where the
+  subject is a kinase, filter to amount regulation statements where the
+  subject is a transcription factor, etc.
+- Run the "Mechanism Linker" which applies logic over sets of statements
+  to fill in missing information and remove certain redundancies as follows:
+  - Find the most specific activity type known for each protein and "reduce"
+    all active forms to that activity type.
+For example, if a protein is
+    known to have generic "activity", but also "kinase" activity, and "kinase"
+    activity is the only known specific activity type, then all the generic
+    "activity" states will be reduced to "kinase" activity.
+  - Find the most specific modifications known for each protein and "reduce"
+    all modifications to that form.
+  - Remove any activation statements that are redundant with respect to
+    a modification and an active form statement.
+(For instance, if we know
+    that A activates B, and also that A phosphorylates B, and Phosphorylated
+    B is active, then we can remove the redundant A activates B statement.
+  - Rewrite all agents that appear in an active position in a statement (
+    e.g., A in the statement A activates B) to be in one of their known
+    active forms.
+For example, if we have the statement A activates B,
+    and we know that A is active when it's bound to C, then the statement
+    is rewritten to A bound to C activates B.
+  - Filter out inconsequential modifications and activations, in other words,
+    remove any statements that modify the state of an agent in a way that
+    doesn't have any further downstream effect and is therefore
+    inconsequential.

+Having performed these steps, we were able to simulate the model using
+network-free stochastic simulation.

 Supporting network-free simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~